 Whilst parts of the list of who was a High King, which at it’s most earliest can be classed as Irish Mythology, it is unclear at what point the list begins to refer to historical individuals, and also at what point these individuals can genuinely be said to be “High Kings” in the later sense of the word.
 Some of the Kings appear in other Irish historical tales and their name has made more of an impact.

-In the early narrative literature a king is a king because he marries the sovereignty goddess (Medbh), is free from blemish, enforces symbolic buada (prerogatives) and avoids symbolic geasa (taboos).
-An inaugarations were held in places such as Hill of Tara at the Lia Fáil (Stone of Destiny).
-The Hill of Tara was the seat of the High King and a sacral site.
+In early narrative literature a king is a king because he marries the sovereignty goddess (Medbh).
+Is also free from blemish, enforces symbolic buada (prerogatives), and avoids symbolic geasa (taboos).
+Inaugarations were held in places such as Hill of Tara at the Lia Fáil (Stone of Destiny), the seat of the High King and a sacral site.
 Other, lesser, Kings would be inaugarated all over Ireland in such places like Doon Rock in County Donegal.
 These Kings would rule the local region and would often fight with other Kings.

 Duties and responsibilities of the High Kings

 Each king ruled the boundaries of his own Kingdom.
 He would be responsible for ensuring good government by exercising fír flaithemon (rulers’ truth).
 Responsibilities included convening its óenach (popular assembly), collecting taxes, building public works, external relations, defence, emergency legislation, law enforcement, and promulgating legal judgement.

 By the 12th Century in Ireland the dual process of agglomeration of territory and consolidation of kingship saw the handful of remaining provincial kings abandoning the traditional royal sites for the cities, employing ministers and governors, receiving advice from an oireacht (a body of noble counsellors), presiding at reforming synods and maintaining standing armies.